LCC-CIT/CS133JS-CourseMaterials/CS133JS_References.md

 ## Tutorials

 [W3Schools JavaScript Tutorial](https://www.w3schools.com/js/DEFAULT.asp) - One of the best places to learn the basics of JavaScript.
+Recently (Spring 2020), some of the advertising on this site has been objectionable.

+[JavaScriptTutorial.net](https://www.javascripttutorial.net/) - A well written and organized set of tutorials.
+The advertising on this site appears to be benign.

 [MDN JavaScript Tutorials](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) - Another set of good tutorials for beginners.